kubernetes/enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

 ### Standardizing the Provider definition

-In order to populate the Cluster object that the exec provider requires, we standardize a new field in ClusterProfile called `credentials` that is stored in the Spec of the ClusterProfile.
+In order to populate the Cluster object that the exec provider requires, we standardize a new field in ClusterProfile called `credentialProviders` that is stored in the Status of the ClusterProfile.
 All the data from this structure is specific to the clusterProfile and does not contain any Controller-specific information.
 It must be usable by different controller, applications or consumers without requiring changes.
 It also cannot contain any data considered a secret; and we consider that reachability information is not sensitive.

 The definition is as follows:
 ```
-type Credentials struct {
+type CredentialProviders struct {
   // +listType=map
   // +listMapKey=name
   credentialProviders []CredentialsConfig // mapping of credentials types to their config.
 In some cases the cluster may recognize different identity types and they may have different endpoints or TLS config.